Tilly Keeper

-Matilda Elizabeth "Tilly" Keeper (born 16 August 1997) is an English actress, known for her role as Louise Mitchell on the BBC soap opera EastEnders.
-Shortly after leaving the soap, Keeper appeared in the BBC film Make Me Famous and has since been cast in the thriller Marooned Awakening and the Netflix series You.
+Matilda Elizabeth Keeper (born 16 August 1997) is an English actress.
+From 2016 to 2020, she portrayed Louise Mitchell in the BBC soap opera EastEnders.
+After her exit from the soap, she starred as Helen in the BBC film Make Me Famous (2020), and has since played Lady Phoebe Borehall-Blaxworth in the Netflix series You (2023–2025) and Darcy Pike in the Channel 4 sitcom Queenie (2024).

 Early life

-Keeper was born in London, England to Peter, one of the Spitting Image writers, and Amanda.
+Keeper was born in Chislehurst, in the London Borough of Bromley.
+She was premature, born at just 33 weeks old, to Peter Keeper, one of the Spitting Image writers, and Amanda.
 Keeper also has two brothers.
-She attended the D&B Academy of Performing Arts School in Bromley for 14 years, a school owned by her aunties.
+She attended the D&B Academy of Performing Arts in Bromley for 14 years.
 From the age of 4, Keeper took ballet lessons, before joining their agency at the age of 7.
 Keeper attended Bromley High School.